Phonon Thermal Hall Conductivity from Scattering with Collective Fluctuations: Application to an ordered antiferromagnet

 Note the minus sign in the momentum in the second relation.
 This means generally that $\left(b^q_{\ell,\mb p,z}\right)^\dagger = b^{-q}_{\ell,-\mb{p},z}$.
 To make the coefficients unambiguous, we choose the symmetrized form $\mathcal B^{n,\ell_1,\ell_2|q_1 q_2 q}_{\mb k;\mb p} = \mathcal B^{n,\ell_2,\ell_1|q_2 q_1 q}_{\mb k;-\mb p}$.
 Demanding that $Q^+_{n\mb k} = (Q_{n\mb k}^-)^\dagger$ implies that $ \mathcal B^{n,\ell_1,\ell_2|q_1 q_2 +}_{\mb k;\mb p} = \left( \mathcal B^{n,\ell_2,\ell_1|-q_2 -q_1 -}_{\mb k;\mb p}\right)^*$.

 Eq.~\eqref{eq:12} contains the energy dispersion $\Omega_{\mb{k},\ell}$ of the spin waves but their wavefunctions are implicit.
 That information is encoded in the $\mathcal{B}$ coefficients.
-To obtain them, one should start with a microscopic spin-lattice coupling, expand it via Holstein-Primakoff bosons, and then use the canonical Bogoliubov transformation which achieves the diagonal form of Eq.~\eqref{eq:12} to express the coupling as in Eq.~\eqref{eq:13}.
+To obtain them, one should start with a microscopic spin-lattice coupling, expand it with Holstein-Primakoff bosons, and then use the canonical Bogoliubov transformation which achieves the diagonal form of Eq.~\eqref{eq:12} to express the coupling as in Eq.~\eqref{eq:13}.
+We apply this procedure to a particular case in Sec.~\ref{sec:square-lattice-two}.
+The following general results hold beyond this specific case, and only assume Eqs.~(\ref{eq:12}, \ref{eq:13}) as a starting point.

 To proceed to evaluate Eqs.~(\ref{eq:7}-\ref{eq:11}), we use Wick's theorem (valid for the free boson Hamiltonian in Eq.~\eqref{eq:12}) to compute the necessary correlation functions, which decomposes them into products of the free-particle two-point function,